Anne Applebaum: Central Europe

-Disinformation, propaganda and fake news
+Disinformation, propaganda, and fake news

 Applebaum wrote about a 2014 Russian smear campaign against her while she was writing heavily about the Russian annexation of Crimea.
 She said that dubious online material was eventually recycled by semi-respectable American pro-Russia websites.
 Applebaum argued in 2015 that Facebook should take responsibility for spreading false stories and help "undo the terrible damage done by Facebook and other forms of social media to democratic debate and civilized discussion all over the world".
 Applebaum has been a member of the advisory panel for the organization Global Disinformation Index.

 Nationalism

 In March 2016, during the 2016 US election campaign, Applebaum wrote a column for The Washington Post asking, "Is this the end of the West as we know it?"; the column argued that "we are two or three bad elections away from the end of NATO, the end of the European Union and maybe the end of the liberal world order".
-Applebaum endorsed Hillary Clinton for president in July 2016, on the grounds that Trump is "a man who appears bent on destroying the alliances that preserve international peace and American power".
+Applebaum endorsed Hillary Clinton for president in July 2016, because she views Trump as "a man who appears bent on destroying the alliances that preserve international peace and American power".

 Applebaum wrote a Washington Post column in March 2016 that led the Swiss newspaper Tages-Anzeiger and the German magazine Der Spiegel to interview her.
 These articles appeared in December 2016 and January 2017.
 She wrote that the international populist movement frequently called "far right" or "alt-right" is not conservative as this term has traditionally been defined.
 She wrote that populist groups in Europe share "ideas and ideology, friends and founders"; unlike Burkean conservatives, they seek to "overthrow the institutions of the present to bring back things that existed in the past—or that they believe existed in the past—by force."
 Applebaum has underlined the danger of a new "Nationalist International", a union of xenophobic, nationalist parties such as Law and Justice in Poland, the Northern League in Italy, and the Freedom Party in Austria.

-In January 2022, Applebaum was invited to testify before the Foreign Affairs Committee of the US House of Representatives; the committee hearing was titled "Bolstering Democracy in the Age of Rising Authoritarianism".
+In January 2022, Applebaum was invited to testify before the Foreign Affairs Committee of the US House of Representatives; the committee hearing was entitled "Bolstering Democracy in the Age of Rising Authoritarianism".

 Personal life

-In 1992, Applebaum married Radosław Sikorski, who later served as Poland's Minister of National Defence, Minister of Foreign Affairs, Marshal of the Sejm, and as a member of the European Parliament.
-Sikorski is serving as Minister of Foreign Affairs in Donald Tusk's Third Cabinet.
-The couple have two sons.
+In 1992, Applebaum married Radosław Sikorski, who was later Poland's Minister of National Defence, Minister of Foreign Affairs, Marshal of the Sejm, and a member of the European Parliament.
+Since December 2023 Sikorski has served as the Minister of Foreign Affairs in Donald Tusk's Third Cabinet.
+The couple has two sons.
 Applebaum gained Polish citizenship in 2013; she speaks Polish and Russian in addition to English.

 In July 2025, Applebaum delivered the opening address at the Salzburg Festival.